 12.Keep sharp objects out of reach.

 Childproofing is a myth!
 You cannot keep all the cupboards locked all the time (especially, the kitchen).
-So, keep sharp objects like forks and knives out of reach to avoid accidents.
+So, keep sharp objects like forks, knives and scissors out of reach to avoid accidents.

 13.Buy machine-washable products.

 When shopping for baby products (baby gym/play-mat/pram/stroller/bouncer,etc..), buy machine-washable products as far as possible.
 It saves a lot of time and energy.